 Welcome to Part 4 of my Baby Temperament and Sleep Series.
 If you are just joining us, you may want to start with Part 1, where I define baby temperament.
-In part 2, I discussed baby temperament trait, intensity, and in part 3, I reviewed persistence.
+In part 2, I discussed baby temperament trait, intensity.
+In part 3, I reviewed persistence.
 This article will review sensitivity.
 At the end of the series, I will give you a quiz to determine your child’s temperament.

 Baby Temperament – Sensitivity